 Correct Use of Marks

 Before the University's name or mark is reproduced, whether the imprinted item is for internal use or for resale, the Trademark Licensing Office must approve the product and the associated artwork.
+The following guide has been prepared in accordance with the University's new branding guidelines to help you determine correct usage.
+If you have any questions in the meantime, please contact Ellen Barnes at 847.491.3274.

-Rules used to determine the correct use of University marks and colors:
+Rules used to determine the correct use of University marks and colors

 - Color Use